Is your spiritual path helping or hindering your psychological growth?

 In a similar vein, I think it’s really important to remember to take parts of teachings that resonate with you and leave parts that don’t.
 I hope that you will tune in to your own heart and intuition and do the same with these truths.

 A few final words… There are many different paths that align with different people at different times for different reasons.
-Whatever path you choose, I hope it’s one that encourages rather than stifles your authenticity, that loves you in your fear rather than shames, blames, and talks you out of it, that gives rather than denies your negative feelings a voice, that welcomes nuances instead of black and white thinking, and that helps you be more present to this always beautiful and sometimes messy thing called life.
+Whatever path you choose, I hope it’s one that encourages rather than stifles your authenticity, that loves you in your fear rather than shames, blames, and talks you out of it, that makes space for the difficult, painful, messy, and deeply human parts of your experience rather than denying or bypassing them, that welcomes nuances instead of black and white thinking, and that helps you be more present to this always beautiful and sometimes confusing, unexpected, and messy thing called life.